ZhengPeiRu21/mod-individual-progression/README.md

 * AzerothCore Progression Module for Vanilla content and scripts
 * Wrath of the Vanilla Module for more Vanilla world adjustments
 * Vmangos for Vanilla game and patch progression data
+* SoglaHash for many Naxx 40 scripts and data